RuoxiQin/Unmanned-Aerial-Vehicle-Tracking/README.md

 * ``plan_lists``: A list of the initial positions of the drones.
 You can set any number of drones in the experiment.

-Then you can start the experiment by command:
+Then you can start the experiment using command:

 ```
 python test_file.py